 Standard option: Any 16 credits listed on the Engineering Electives page.
 Students may also petition for other engineering courses to count.
 Most courses from outside the College of Engineering do not count.

 Nanoscience and Molecular Engineering (NME) option: The Nanoscience and Molecular Engineering (NME) Option in the Bachelor of Science in Chemical Engineering is a transcriptable option focusing on nanoscale principles in molecular engineering that provides hands-on experience and stresses the interdisciplinary nature of the field.
-To declare the NME option, students must complete NME 220 and CHEM E 310 and earn minimum of 3.0 GPA while also completing NME 221.
-Students may indicate their plan to apply for the NME option in their Chemical Engineering application and discuss their interests and background in the essay. and must take NME 220 and NME 221 during the spring of the sophomore year to be on track for completing the option.
+To declare the NME option, students must complete NME 220 and CHEM E 310 and earn minimum of 3.0 GPA.
 For more information about the NME option for the B.S.
 ChemE, please see our NME Option page.

 Optional Focus Areas: Students may choose to complete an optional focus area.
 These focus areas are not listed on the transcript.
 Many courses that count for the focus areas also count as engineering electives.
 For a list of focus areas, please see our Optional Focus Areas page.